mochi-hpc/mofka/default-partition-design.md

 - **No compaction or GC**: chunk files are never deleted or compacted.
 Old chunks accumulate until the partition is destroyed.
-- **File descriptor usage**: each `feedConsumer` and `getData` call opens and closes chunk files per event.
-A file descriptor cache could reduce overhead.
+- **File descriptor usage**: each `feedConsumer` and `getData` call opens and closes chunk files per chunk boundary.
+The write-through batch cache eliminates this overhead for recently written events, but events that have aged out of the cache still require file opens on each read.
+A persistent file descriptor cache would reduce overhead for older chunks.
 - **Recovery is read-only**: the scan rebuilds the in-memory index but does not repair partial writes (e.g. from a crash mid-batch).
 - **ack_early data loss**: when `ack_early` is enabled, events that have been